October 10, 2023

-An overview of the ERISOne Linux Cluster with information relating to the service can be found in the Computational Resources section of our website.
+An overview of the Scientific Computing (SciC) Linux Clusters with information relating to the service can be found in the Computational Resources section of our website.
 The cluster webpage also contains links to the account sign-up form, request forms for applications or storage and the support and feedback forms.
 Review the typical uses for each of the computational resources offered by ERIS to determine the most suitable platform.

-Details of our introductory training courses for Linux and ERISOne are in the Scientific Computing section of our Training Page
+Details of our introductory training courses for Linux and SciC Linux Clusters are in the Scientific Computing section of our Training Page

 Obtaining an account